 Q: How do you think COMFORT FARMS fits into your personal growth as a filmmaker?

-A: I Hadn’t really considered a feature documentary.
+A: I hadn’t really considered a feature documentary.
 In fact I’ve only made or written narrative fiction.
-There was growth in doing a documentary.
+There was growth for me in doing a documentary.

 Q: Share something unique about the film.
 It can be related to the subject, the Title, the making of the film, the vision behind the film, casting, location, script, etc.